mflatt/sweetpea-py/docs/_source/api/main.rst

    Note that the default sampling strategy *does not* provide a guarantee of uniform sampling.
-The default is chosen to produce some result as quickly as possible for the broadest range of designs.
+The default is chosen to produce a result as quickly as possible for the broadest range of designs.

    :param block: the experiment description